LiorZ/hdac8_thesis/thesis.rst

 	After an initial phase of calibration , we were set to examine the parameters learned from the brief simulations on the whole training set, this step allowed us to refine our initial, coarse set of parameters.
 Below is a table that summarizes the simulations we've performed on the whole training set.

 	For each of these simulations and for each scoring scheme we calculated the Pearson's correlation coefficient to evaluate its fitness to experimental data.
-	Furthermore, Our dataset contains sequences of lysine acetylated peptides that are ranked by their level activity as substrates.
+	Let us remember that our dataset contains sequences of lysine acetylated peptides that are ranked by their level activity as substrates.
 The peptide's level of activity is not represented in a binary fashion (binder / non-binder) , but rather as a continous value in [0,1].
-In order to train a binary predictor, we needed to adapt our dataset accordingly.
-To accomplish that, we selected a level of activity to serve as a cutoff from the training set data so that each sequence with activity that is lower from the cutoff is labeled as a non-binder and vice versa.
-We derived that cutoff by applying 2 samples KS test on all possible activity levels (0-1, in resolution of 0.01), the activity level that was chosen as cutoff is the one that obtained the lowest p-value in the KS test, thus, the one that by using it we could best differentiate between binders (peptides that had higher experimental activity) and non binders (peptides that had lower experimental activity). (see figure :ref:`cutoff`)
+In order to train a binary classifier, we needed to adapt our dataset accordingly - to a binary representation.
+To accomplish that, we selected an experimental level of activity to serve as a cutoff so that each sequence with activity that is lower than the cutoff is labeled as a non-binder and vice versa.
+We derived that cutoff by applying 2 samples KS test on all possible activity levels ([0,1], in resolution of 0.01), the activity level that was chosen as cutoff is the one that obtained the lowest p-value in the KS test, thus, the one that could best differentiate between the 2 distributions of *scores* - that of the binders and the score distribution of non binders.  (see figure :ref:`cutoff`)

 .. figure:: plots/cutoff.png
 	:scale: 50 %